Buddhism amongst Tamils in Sri Lanka: Jaffna peninsula

-A group of Stupas situated close together at the Kadurugoda Vihara site in Kandarodai served as a monastery for Tamil monks and reflect the rise in popularity of Mahayana Buddhism amongst Jaffna Tamils and the Tamils of the ancient Tamil country in the first few centuries of the common era before the revivalism of Hinduism amongst the population.
+A group of Stupas situated close together at the Kadurugoda Vihara site in Kandarodai served as a monastery for monks and reflect the rise in popularity of Mahayana Buddhism amongst Jaffna Tamils and the Tamils of the ancient Tamil country in the first few centuries of the common era before the revivalism of Hinduism amongst the population.

 Trincomalee

 Thiriyai is referred to as Talacori in the 2nd century CE map of Ptolemy.
 Thiriyai formed a prominent village of Jaffna's Vannimai districts in the medieval period.

 The Chola Dynasty patronized several religions amongst Tamils, including Saivism, Vaishnavism, and Buddhism.
 They built Buddhist temples known as "Perrumpallis".
 In the eleventh century the Velgam Vehera of Periyakulam was renovated and renamed by the Cholas as Rajarajaperumpalli after they conquered the Anuradhapura and established their rule in Polonnaruwa.
 Tamil inscriptions excavated from this site point to the attention the Cholas paid to the development of Trincomalee District as a strong Saiva Tamil principality and for their contributions to the upkeep of several shrines including the monumental Shiva Koneswaram temple of Trincomalee.